 Over the last few years, the Scottish government has been given increasingly wide-ranging powers over setting their own income tax rates and bands.

-They’ve now made full use of these powers for the first time with a number of changes to income tax.
+They’ve now made full use of these powers for the first time, making a number of changes to income tax.

-There are now five tax bands for Scottish taxpayers.
+There are five tax bands for Scottish taxpayers, starting this tax year (2018/19).

 |Earnings||Tax rate in Scotland|